Didactics, Research and Case Presentations

 Basic Science Lectures:

-Over the year the residents present to each other 40 half-hour lectures on the basic sciences of Neurology.
-These are on Tuesday and Wednesday morning.
+Over the year, the residents present to each other 40 half-hour lectures on the basic sciences of Neurology.
+These are on Tuesday and Wednesday mornings.

 Dr. Dubinsky's Reading Series:

 Each Wednesday morning the residents and Dr. Dubinsky go over chapters from Bradley's Neurology in Clinical Practice, which is available at no cost to the residents through the Clincal Key program at Dykes Library.
 This is part of our two-year curriculum covering all of Neurology.
 The format includes discussion, small group assignments, Readiness Assessment Tests (RAT, quizzes) and team-based learning.

 The faculty present 30-minute talks on Tuesday, Wednesday and Thursday morning covering the core curriculum in neurology.

 From 7-8 a.m., both Neurology and Neurosurgery residents present cases for discussion by the joint faculty.
 View Case Presentation videos here.

 From 8-9 a.m., lectures on current research and topics are presented by KU and visiting faculty from around the world.
 View Grand Rounds videos.

 Core Competency Lectures:

 These are provided by the Graduate Medical Education committee from 6:30-7:30 a.m. on the second Tuesday of each month.